How much is does it cost to attend Purdue North Central?

 Ideally you will use completed tax data to file the FAFSA.
 However, if this data is not available; you should estimate the tax data using your W2 forms so you can meet the March 10 state filing deadline.
 After the Department of Education processes your application, you will receive a Student Aid Report (SAR).
 Make any needed corrections online or with the Financial Aid Office.
 Note: All corrections must be filed before the May 15 state edit deadline.

 What is the difference between Subsidized and Unsubsidized Stafford loans?

 Subsidized Stafford Loans are federally guaranteed loans based on financial need.
 Interest does not accrue on the loan while you are in school at least half time, or during any future deferment periods.
 The federal government “subsidizes” (or pays) the interest during these times.
 Additionally, there are maximum amounts you can receive per school year.

 Unsubsidized Stafford Loans are federally guaranteed loans that are not based on financial need.
 Interest does accrue from the time the loan is disbursed to the school.
 Additionally, there are maximum amounts you can receive per school year for dependent and independent students.
 You are responsible for the interest payments while in school.

-What are the interest rates for typical loans at Purdue North Central?
+What are the interest rates and loan fees for Federal Direct loans at Purdue North Central?

 If my parents are separated or divorced, who should complete the parent section of my FAFSA?